 The Company's development to date has largely depended, and in the future will continue to depend on the efforts of key management.
 Loss of any of these people could have a material adverse effect on the Company and its business, and therefore the trading price of its shares.

 In this sense the Company has been, and continues to be, particularly reliant on the following directors and officers:

-Cameron McCall - Executive Chairman

-Joe Phillips - CEO and Director

-Alan Phillips - Non-Executive Director

-David Lenigas - Non-Executive Director (resigned 21 May 2019)

-Earl Evans - Non-Executive Director

-Andrew Suckling - Non-Executive Director (appointed 21 May 2019)
+- Cameron McCall Executive Chairman - Joe Phillips CEO and Director - Alan Phillips Non-Executive Director - David Lenigas Non-Executive Director (resigned May 21, 2019) - Earl Evans Non-Executive Director (resigned September 20, 2019) - Andrew Suckling Non-Executive Director (appointed May 21, 2019) - Daniel Lanskey Non-Executive Director (appointed September 20, 2019)